 Fast forward a few decades and the world realized that R22 refrigerant was aiding in the depletion of the Earth’s ozone layer.
 Not cool.
 So, the U.S. EPA, in cooperation with other agencies and groups around the world, initiated a phase out of lots of ozone-depleting agents as part of an international agreement known as the Montreal Protocol.
 The regulation lists many HCFCs and CFCs (different types of refrigerants that deplete the ozone layer), but R22 is believed to be one of the worst offenders.

 Timeline and R22 phase out progress in 2018

-In 2003, the phase out of R22 production and imports began.
+In 2003, the phase out of R22 production and imports launched.
 By the start of 2010 the production and import of R22 was reduced.
 However, servicing current, existing equipment is still acceptable while there is an available supply of R22.
 To ensure the public’s compliance with the new law, all sales of R22 must be purchased by a certified technician.
 R22 production and import will be continually reduced by law until 2020, when all production and import will be eliminated.
 Only recycled R22 refrigerant will be obtainable to service existing air conditioners after 2020.

 The graph above shows the EPA’s consumption allowance of R22 by percentage.
 The limits on R22 consumption were implemented in 2010 and follow a declining trend until 2020.

 If this sounds like a case study on supply and demand, then you are correct.
 As you can imagine, older air conditioners may have more leaks and need repairs.
 Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
 Prices have only gone up due to scarcity.